cchurch/api-docs/source/includes/_api_user.md

 3           | email       | string        | Email address of the user
 4           | permissions | array[string] | List of permissions of the user
 5           | last_login  | string        | EEN timestamp of the last login by the user.
 Format: YYYYMMDDHHMMSS.NNN

+<aside class="success">Please note that the model definition has property keys, but that's only for reference purposes since it's just a standard array</aside>

 ### Error Status Codes